anonymous-2026-ai/CitationIntentClassification/README.md

 to ensure the model only utilizes one specific device.
 You should follow the following steps to start the testing process.

 Step 1: Select the optimal checkpoint based on your preferred performance metrics and transfer it from the train_folder to the test_folder for evaluation.
+You also have to change the path to your dataset with '--data_dir' parameter in 'run.sh' file.

 Step 2: In the test_folder, please name the test model as 'model_test'.